Manilla Road: Post-reformation (2002–2018)

 On September 22, 2012, a major record deal was signed with Golden Core, a subsidiary label of ZYX Music.
 Soon after, Mysterium, the band's sixteenth studio album, was released on February 1, 2013.
 The 11-minute song serving as the album's title track is a retelling of the last days of Shelton's great-great-great uncle, Ludwig Leichhardt, a 19th-century German explorer who vanished in the Australian interior during an expedition.
 The next and penultimate studio album for Manilla Road, The Blessed Curse, was released on February 13, 2015, and is a Sumerian-themed double album.
 With a length surpassing 98 minutes, The Blessed Curse would become Manilla Road's longest studio album.

-A double CD re-issue of the Mark of the Beast album (bundled with the 1979 demo Manilla Road Underground and After Midnight in-studio live performance) was released in 2016 by High Roller Records, this time under the correct original 1981 title Dreams of Eschaton.
+A double CD reissue of the Mark of the Beast album (bundled with the 1979 demo Manilla Road Underground and After Midnight in-studio live performance) was released in 2016 by High Roller Records, this time under the correct original 1981 title Dreams of Eschaton.
 A final change was made to the lineup right after The Blessed Curse, with Phil Ross replacing Josh Castillo at the bass.

 On May 26, 2017, the band released their first ever single, "In the Wake".
 This was followed with the release of To Kill a King, Manilla Road's final studio album.

 On July 27, 2018, a week before the band was booked to perform at Wacken 2018, band founder Mark Shelton died in a German hospital the day after the band played in the Headbangers Open Air festival the previous night.
 The cause of death was attributed to a heart attack having been precipitated by severe heat exhaustion.
 A GoFundMe campaign established to help fund Shelton's body repatriation to the United States and subsequent funeral expenses was met with quick success with over US$40,000 raised in less than 48 hours.
 A memorial service in his honor was held on September 22, 2018, at the Cotillion Ballroom in Wichita, Kansas.